S1mone01/Robot_Pi/README.md

 # 🤖 ROS2 Robot Control System

-A comprehensive robotics control system built with ROS2 Jazzy, featuring autonomous navigation, mapping, camera integration, and remote operation capabilities.
+A fully integrated robotics control system using ROS2 Jazzy, designed for the iRobot 670 with Create 2 drivers.
+It supports autonomous navigation, real-time mapping, camera integration, and remote operation

 ---